XRPLF/xrpl-dev-portal/content/concept-stand-alone-mode.md

 In stand-alone mode, `rippled` makes no distinction between a "closed" ledger version and a "validated" ledger version.
 (For more information about the difference, see [The Ripple Ledger Consensus Process](https://ripple.com/knowledge_center/the-ripple-ledger-consensus-process/).)

 Whenever `rippled` closes a ledger, it reorders the transactions according to a deterministic but hard-to-game algorithm.
 (This is an important part of consensus, since different `rippled` servers may see transactions in a different order.)
-When using `rippled` in stand-alone mode, it is important to manually advance the ledger before submitting a transaction that depends on the result of a previous transaction.
+When using `rippled` in stand-alone mode, you should manually advance the ledger before submitting a transaction that depends on the result of a previous transaction.
 Otherwise, the second transaction might be executed before the first transaction when you manually advance the ledger. **Note:** You can safely submit multiple transactions from a single account to a single ledger, because `rippled` sorts transactions from the same account in ascending order by `Sequence` number.